- Sample Cape Town delicacies on a tour of the city center

 Enjoy an unforgettable sunset while your guide prepares a braai, or South African barbeque, for your dinner.
 Braai isn't just a meal, though - it's the quintessential South African pastime, and even has its own national holiday!
 Dig into juicy steaks, grilled corn, grilled cheese, and sausage (known as boerewors, or "farmer sausage") as you mingle with locals and other travelers.

-Day 2: Cape Town City Center Food & Drinks Tasting
+Day 2: Coffee in the City Center & Chocolate Tasting

 Get ready for a foodie tour of downtown Cape Town, where you'll spend the day trying local delicacies.
 Start the day off right with a coffee tasting, of course.
 Cape Town has a vibrant coffee culture with dozens of quirky indie cafes all around the city.
 Then move on to a beer sampling paired with finger foods.